zephyrhours/zephyrhours.github.io/README.md

 **Active Reviewer** of IEEE  Signal Processing Letters (SPL)

-**Active Reviewer** of IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTAR)
+**Active Reviewer** of IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)

+**Active Reviewer** of Infrared Physics and Technology (INFPHY)

 **Active Reviewer** of International Journal of Atmospheric and Oceanic Sciences (IJAOS)

+**Active Reviewer of the 6th International Conference on Computer Science and Application Engineering (CSAE2022)

 **Senior consultant** of Hebei Geoyitu Technology Co., Ltd